 Thankfully there's people like Sue Obeidi who work to remedy this.
 Her job is to largely to keep the suits behind the camera honest.
-She's the director of the Hollywood Bureau for the Muslim Affairs Council, and had a direct say in how Disney's new live action Aladdin should portray South Asians.
+She's the director of the Hollywood Bureau for the Muslim Public Affairs Council, and had a direct say in how Disney's new live action Aladdin should portray Muslims.

 'We're not monolithic.
-Whenever there was a "good" Muslim or South Asian, it was watered down; not so religious.
+Whenever there was a "good" Muslim it was watered down; not so religious.
 Later, it was the very religious character that blew things up in the name of Islam.
 To do this right, we have to welcome the good, liberal, but religious Muslim.
-We welcome all levels of South Asian and if we had all that in Hollywood, we'd be fine, but we don't make all the decisions"
+We welcome all portrayals of Muslims and if we had all that in Hollywood, we'd be fine, but we don't make all the decisions"

-But Obedi continues to help guide those that call the shots, to ensure that the industry isn't simply giving South Asians scraps and defining "representation" for themselves.
+But Obeidi continues to help guide those that call the shots, to ensure that the industry isn't simply giving South Asian Muslims scraps and defining "representation" for themselves.
 Despite the tone of The Night Of, Ahmed's win gives her hope that things will change.

 "We are about 1.7 billion in the world and of the 1.7 billion, about 99.9999 percent are just like everyone else.
 Our differences as a people ultimately unite us and make us more powerful as members of this human race, and film and television need to strive to reflect that."